HarshithaPaladugu/Airbnb_Analysis_3/README.md

   -Analysis 4: Relationship among property_type, availability_365, availability_30, availability_60, availability_90',
-  -Analysis 5: Relationship between property_type and rating -Analysis 6: Relationship between price and rating -Analysis 7: Relationship between rating and availability -Analysis 8: Relationship between price and availability -9.
-Fetch the property_type, name, and amenities for the desired price, accommodation, and country -10.
-Fetch the name, price, accommodates, amenities, street for the specified country and property_type -11.
-Fetch the number of bathrooms and bedrooms for the desired property_type -12.
-Analysis of home stay count for each country -13.
+  -Analysis 5: Relationship between property_type and rating -Analysis 6: Relationship between price and rating -Analysis 7: Relationship between price and availability -8.
+Fetch the property_type, name, and amenities for the desired price, accommodation, and country -9.
+Fetch the name, price, accommodates, amenities, street for the specified country and property_type -10.
+Fetch the number of bathrooms and bedrooms for the desired property_type -11.
+Analysis of home stay count for each country -12.
 Analysis of country based on the sorted order of average ratings given to home stays in that particular country *For the above Analysis appropriate visualizations is used for better understanding of the relationship between the desired attributes or columns of Airbnb dataset.
 #Test3_5.ipynb: